KevTsN/LectureHallChecker/README.md

 # Lecture Hall Checker

-This Python script checks what classes are happening inside Carleton University's lecture halls at the time the script runs.
+This Python script checks what classes are happening inside Carleton University's lecture halls at the time the script runs. <br>
-Download the **monthly** iCalendar files from the lecture halls you would like to use, then add them to the ScheduleFiles folder.
+Download the **monthly** iCalendar files from the lecture halls you would like to use, then add them to the ScheduleFiles folder.<br>
-Link to lecture halls: https://booking.carleton.ca/index.php?p=RoomSearch&r=1
+Link to lecture halls: https://booking.carleton.ca/index.php?p=RoomSearch&r=1 <br>

 ## Necessary Installations:
 >**PiP is required**